 Colorado Springs, CO 80922

 Planned RouteThe ride will consist of a low speed law enforcement escorted staggered side by side procession of motorcycles on a route starting at Kings Chef Diner Fountain, CO.
 This is a City Police/County Sheriff escorted ride which means all riders will occupy the right lane ONLY as law enforcement motorcycles leap frog intersections utilizing the left lane at very high speeds.

 The Procession will then travel East on HWY 94 to Curtis Road where it will then turn South travelling past the Schriever AFB West Gate and joining into Bradley Road.
-At Bradley Rd and Marksheffel the procession will turn South and continue on S. Marksheffel as it turns into C&S Road until the Fountain Mesa Intersection.
+At Bradley Rd and Marksheffel the procession will turn South and continue on S. Marksheffel as it turns into C&S Road continuing on to the intersection with Link Road.